tale-toul/OCP4baremetalIPI/Terraform/README.md

 ## Create the AWS metal instance

-The terraform template in this directory creates an EC2 metal instance in AWS to be used as the base to deploy the libvirt/KVM resources required to install the OCP 4 cluster using the baremetal IPI installation method.
+The terraform template in this directory creates an EC2 metal instance in AWS as the base to deploy the libvirt/KVM resources required to install the OCP 4 cluster using the baremetal IPI installation method.

+The AWS resources are created using the [aws terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)

 ## Module initialization